Akhil353/student/_posts/Tangibles/2023-08-31-Week-2-Tangibles.md

 # <span style="color: blue;">Other finished tasks</span>

-- Implemented a game into a page
+- Implemented the Game of Life into a page

 - Added rounded(circle) images